 An elite department within Interpol, Department S inherited those cases which the other member groups had failed to solve.
 The brains of the group was Jason King, a hedonistic maverick who ...
 See full summary »

 The Protectors were Harry Rule, the Contessa di Contini and Paul Buchet, three freelance troubleshooters who ran an international crime fighting agency.
 Based in London, Harry was the leader of the group.
 The Contessa lived in Italy and, when she wasn't working with Harry, ran her own detective agency that specialized in exposing art frauds and recovering stolen art.
 Paul Buchet worked out of Paris, and was the group's researcher and gadget specialist.
 Their adventures ranged from simple kidnapping to convoluted cases of international intrigue.
-Since the episodes were only half-an-hour long, the show's forte was fast paced but straightforward action.
 Written by

 Marg Baskin <email@example.com>

 Perhaps the last of the half-hour adventure series.

 I remember seeing this series in Saint Louis, running as the last thing Sunday night.
 As an old fan of "The Man from UNCLE," I was curious to see Robert Vaughn playing an older, cynical, grouchier version of Napoleon Solo.
 Vaughn's personal liberal sentiments occasionally showed through, in one episode involving a military intelligence case.
 His Harry Rule character showed nothing but contempt for the way the military operated and its goals.

 On the other hand, there was a small amount of goofiness.
 One episode I recall had Rule and his Italian costar stopping a neo-Nazi plot.
 Instead of contributing the gold they seized that was intended to revive the Third Reich to a charity cause, they stuck it in a Swiss bank.
 Not precisely heroic behavior.